Industrializing additive manufacturing with integrated design, manufacturing, and quality assurance

 Lightway’s process combines 3D printing with computer numerical control (CNC) machining, which can make even better use of the advantages and possibilities of the additive process.
 To deliver dynamic processing and short delivery times, Lightway’s manufacturing facility is equipped with high-performance AM systems from EOS, a major supplier of 3D printing equipment, and with advanced 5-axis machining centers from DMG MORI.

-For AM and computer-aided design and manufacturing (CAD/CAM), Lightway relies on NX™ software, which is part of the Siemens Xcelerator portfolio of integrated solutions, hardware and services.
+For AM and computer-aided design and manufacturing (CAD/CAM), Lightway relies on NX™ software, which is part of the Siemens Xcelerator business platform of software, hardware and services.

 Integrated solutions for the entire process chain